FANJIYU0825/angular-learn-firstclass/README.md

 #today is the brach test of angular
+learn how to complie